typelevel/fs2/site/docs/io.md

 ## UDP

 UDP support works much the same way as TCP.
 The `fs2.io.udp.Socket` trait provides mechanisms for reading and writing UDP datagrams.
 UDP sockets are created via the `open` method on `fs2.io.udp.SocketGroup`.
 Unlike TCP, there's no differentiation between client and server sockets.
-Additionally, since UDP is a packet based protocol, read and write operations use `fs2.io.udp.Packet` values, which consist of a `Chunk[Byte]` and an `InetSocketAddress`.
+Additionally, since UDP is a packet based protocol, read and write operations use `fs2.io.udp.Packet` values, which consist of a `Chunk[Byte]` and a `SocketAddress[IpAddress]`.
 A packet is equivalent to a UDP datagram.

 Adapting the TCP client example for UDP gives us the following: